Selling property in Aldershot

 The marketing of a house for sale in Aldershot can be a complicated, time-consuming process – even in such a high market.
 It involves the creation of property listings, marketing, networking, property viewings, price negotiations and a great deal of disruption to your life.
 While you might be tempted to sell a house without an estate agent on the open market, it’s worth remembering just how much work is involved.
 Selling your home yourself will save you the cost of an agent’s commission in the short term, but you could end up paying the price in the long run – in the form of an inferior selling price.
 Unless you have the know-how, time and contacts to maximise your selling price, hiring an estate agent in Aldershot is probably the most cost-effective option available to you.

-If your top priority is to sell a house quick in Aldershot, the open market is probably not the best place to do business.
+If your top priority is to sell a house quick in Aldershot, the open market is not always the best place to do business.
 Several things can go wrong and delay the sale of your home on the open market.
-But sell your house directly to Flying Homes, and you can get up to 100 percent of its market value without the fuss.
-We have developed an express house buying service that could have the proceeds of your house sale in your account within just a few days.
+But sell your house directly to a cash buyer and you could get up to 85% of its market value without the fuss.

 What is the best time of year to sell a house in Aldershot?

 There is very little evidence to suggest that homes sell for more in winter than they do in summer – or vice versa.
 While demand can spike at specific times of the year, predicting these spikes is a difficult task for even the most experienced estate agents.
 According to Home.co.uk, the busiest month for house sales in Aldershot during the year to January 2016 was October.
 However, this isn’t a trend, as the number of house sales peaked during different months in previous years.